privacysandbox/aggregation-service/docs/debugging.md

 ### Privacy Budget Service Errors

+> The following behavior will be the default in version 2.10 and onward.
+In version 2.9 and before,
+> debug runs **do** consume budget.

 When an aggregation job is performed with `debug_run` enabled, the privacy budget is **not** consumed.
 Furthermore, budget availability will not be checked while `debug_run` is enabled -- even if budget is not available, the summary report will still be generated successfully.